weiglemc/weiglemc.github.io/_pages/schedule.md

 *This schedule is tentative, with several research meetings left to schedule.*

+Zoom link for Office Hours is available on my ["Meet Your Instructor" page in Canvas](https://canvas.odu.edu/courses/132393/pages/meet-your-instructor).

 Monday

 * 2-3pm - Office Hours (in-person or Zoom)